cchitsiang/awesome-stars/topics.md

 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [mariocandela/beelzebub](https://github.com/mariocandela/beelzebub) - A secure low code honeypot framework, leveraging AI for System Virtualization.
-- [MotiaDev/motia](https://github.com/MotiaDev/motia) - Modern Backend Framework that unifies APIs, background jobs, workflows, and AI agents into a single cohesive system with built-in observability and state management.
+- [MotiaDev/motia](https://github.com/MotiaDev/motia) - Modern Backend Framework that unifies APIs, background jobs, workflows, and AI Agents into a single core primitive with built-in observability and state management.
 - [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework
 - [goravel/goravel](https://github.com/goravel/goravel) - A full-featured Golang Development Framework.
 - [awslabs/agent-squad](https://github.com/awslabs/agent-squad) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations